ysmservice/rext-rt-bot/README.md

 ### Preparation
 1. Setup above Requirements.
-2. Make copies of `data.json.template` and `secret.json.template` and name them with `.template` removed respectively.
+2. Make copies of `data.template.toml` and `secret.template.toml` and name them with `.template` removed respectively.
-3. Write the appropriate contents of `data.json` and `secret.json` as written there.
+3. Write the appropriate contents of `data.toml` and `secret.toml` as written there.
 4. Clone the repository `rt-lib` and name the folder `rtlib`.
 5. Provide a backend (not required).
 See the [backend of RT](https://github.com/RextTeam/rt-backend) repository for details.
 6. Create `secret.key` in the root with `rtlib/rtlib/common/make_key.py`.
 Copy it to the backend side if the backend is also started.